Nyandwi/algorithms/mit-algorithms/lecture1-2.md

   * Maintain that the items in array A[i]=Xi
   * Geometric are dictated by the last term.

-### Lecture 3 - Introduction to Algorithms - Problem Session 1: Asymptotic Behavior of Functions and Double Ended..
+### Problem Session Lecture: Asymptotic Behavior of Functions and Double Ended..

 This is a problem set session.
 Watched it.